Volkswagen: 1961–1973: Beetle to Golf

 Volkswagen added a "Super Beetle" (the Type 131) to its lineup in 1971.
 The Type 131 differed from the standard Beetle in its use of a MacPherson strut front suspension instead of the usual torsion bars.
 The Super Beetle featured a new hooded, padded dash and curved windshield (from 1973 model year on up).
 Rack and pinion steering replaced recirculating ball steering gears in the model year 1975 and up.
 The front of the car was stretched 2 in to allow the spare tire to lie flat, and the combination of these two features increased the usable front luggage space.

-In 1973, Volkswagen introduced the military-themed Type 181, or "Trekker" in Europe, "Thing" in America, recalling the wartime Type 82.
+In 1973, Volkswagen introduced the military-themed Type 181, known as the "Trekker" in Europe and the "Thing" in America, recalling the wartime Type 82.
 The military version was produced for the NATO-era German Army during the Cold War years of 1970 to 1979.
 The US Thing version only sold for two years, 1973 and 1974.